 My present research focuses on the cognitive, neuroanatomical and neurobiological basis of fatigue and its impact on people's motivation and decisions on whether to engage in a task.
-To investigate the underlying mechanisms in both the healthy population and Parkinson's Disease patients, I use computational modelling approaches in combination with effort-based decision-making paradigms, functional Magnetic Resonance Imaging (fMRI) and other methods.
+To investigate the underlying mechanisms in both the healthy population and Parkinson's Disease patients, I use computational modelling approaches in combination with effort-based decision-making paradigms, functional Magnetic Resonance Imaging (fMRI), and self-report measures.

 I received a B.Sc. in Psychology from the University of Freiburg, Germany, before working as a research intern at Stanford University School of Medicine and the VA Palo Alto Health Care System in a project evaluating the effects of a breathing training and sleep hygiene treatment on psychological and physiological hyperarousal in veterans with PTSD.
 Following this, I completed an international M.Sc. programme in Neuro-Cognitive Psychology at Ludwig-Maximilians-University Munich, focusing on research on visual attention and perception, and spent one term as a visiting student at St Catherine´s College, University of Oxford, studying Quantitative Methods and Social Psychology.
 Currently, I am a D.Phil.
 (Ph.D.) student at the Department of Experimental Psychology and New College, University of Oxford, supervised by Dr. Matthew Apps and Prof. Masud Husain.